Angustopila dominikae: Diet

 The diet of these snails consists of feeding on microorganisms like bacteria and fungal filaments.
 Jochum, a researcher, hypothesizes that the round shape of the shells of this new species may enable them to wedge themselves into tiny cracks in rocks for further food resources.
 It could also allow them to trap air bubbles in their shell and float in water, in case they become dislodged by rain, and also probably enables them to survive being eaten by a predator.

 Reproduction

 These snails are most likely thought to be hermaphroditic by researchers, and change their sex based on what other snails are around their habitat.

 Conservation status

-Population size of Angustopila domminikae is currently unknown due to the strenuous methods needed to collect specimens of Angustopila domminika.
+Population size of Angustopila dominikae is currently unknown due to the strenuous methods needed to collect specimens of Angustopila domminika.
 Researchers have only found the single empty shell of this species.
 However Angustopila domminikaes conservation status is Critically Endangered (CR), because the species has only been found once, and in one place in the world.
 This location in China also has potential threats to its natural habitat because of quarrying in this area.
 However because so little is known of this species there can be no definitive known threats to this species.